martimfasantos/CustomPOs-for-SLMs/README.md

 We also study the effectiveness of preference learning algorithms by **assessing their alignment with human preferences**, specially when considering small LLMs.

-Our results show that **DPO-$\gamma$ outperforms all preference optimization methods considered in the machine translation and summarization tasks** and **is capable of further aligning the models with human preferences.**
+:dart: Our results show that **DPO-γ outperforms all preference optimization methods considered in the machine translation and summarization tasks** and **is capable of further aligning the models with human preferences.**

 For further results and details on the evaluation and alignment with human preferences, please refer to [this repo](https://github.com/martimfasantos/MSc-Thesis).